Who doesn’t want to live in New York City?

 What are the Tax Implications of a Paid Internship?

 So, your student takes an internship in another state and the very first thing they ask is how should I fill out the Form W-4 for my employer?
-This is a federal form and it effects how much tax is withheld for federal income tax purposes.
+This is a federal form and it affects how much tax is withheld for federal income tax purposes.

 The state they are working in will withhold state (and local in some cases) income tax.
 They are working in that state and it is typically required by their employer.
 Some states will allow you to fill in an exemption from withholding if they are a full-time student under age 25.